omarzone/hci-project/src/results/Usability testing 2.md

 While most participants found voice changes effective, adjustments can be further tailored to suit different conversational contexts.

 2. Enhance Mobile Interface:
-A few participants found navigating voice-change features on the smartphone more challenging.
+A few participants found executing voice-change features on the smartphone more challenging than on a laptop.

-3. Reduce Response Times:
-Optimize response algorithms to ensure voice changes are implemented in under 4 seconds.